BakariSp/Tarot_Card/tarot/README.md

 1. Clone the repository and navigate to the project directory.
 2. Run `npm install` to install the necessary dependencies.
 3. Set the environment variables for API keys (`NEXT_PUBLIC_REACT_APP_API_KEY_NINJAS` and `NEXT_PUBLIC_REACT_APP_OPENAI_API_KEY`).
-4. Execute `npm start` to run the application.
+4. Execute `npm run dev` to run the application.

 This README focuses on the essential functionalities and setup instructions, providing users with a concise guide to start using the application immediately.